jupyter/nbconvert/docs/source/architecture.rst

 Exporters encapsulate the operation of turning a notebook into another format.
 There is one Exporter for each format supported in nbconvert.
 The first thing an Exporter does is load a notebook, usually from a file via :mod:`nbformat`.
-Most of what a typical Exporter does is select and configure preprocessors, filters, and templates.
+Most of what a typical Exporter does is select and configure processors, filters, and templates.
 If you want to convert notebooks to additional formats, a new Exporter is probably what you are looking for.

 .. seealso::